USA Management Profiles

 |Ed Kee – President|

-Ed Kee, a sixth generation Delawarean, is currently serving as Delaware Secretary of Agriculture, having been appointed to the post by Delaware Governor Jack Markell on January 21, 2009.
+Ed Kee, a sixth generation Delawarean, served as Delaware’s Secretary of Agriculture from 2009 to 2017, having been appointed to the post by Delaware Governor Jack Markell on January 21, 2009.
 Kee began his agricultural career as the Farm Manager for Nassau Orchards in Lewes, Delaware (1975 – 1978) and had a long and illustrious career with the University of Delaware Cooperative Extension (1978 – 2008).
 In 2004, he was appointed as the Extension Agricultural Program Leader.
 Following his retirement from the University of Delaware in 2008, Kee was the Director of Agriculture for Hanover Foods Corporation in Clayton, Delaware until his appointment as Secretary of Agriculture.

-Ed is a nationally and internationally recognized expert on vegetable science, especially lima beans.
-He has also received many awards for his outstanding contributions to Delaware agriculture and public service, among them are the following:
+Ed is a nationally and internationally recognised expert on vegetable science, especially lima beans.
+He has also received many awards for his outstanding contributions to Delaware agriculture and public service, among them are:

 Ed graduated from the University of Delaware in 1973 with a Bachelor of Science in Agriculture.
 Kee has two Master’s Degrees from the University of Delaware; a Master of Science in Plant Science in 1975 and a Master of Arts in Liberal Studies in 1996.
 He has authored or co-authored more than 30 articles in peer-reviewed scholarly journals.
 These include articles published in the fields of horticulture, vegetable science, agricultural engineering, agricultural economics, history and civil rights.

-Click here for more information about Nuffield in the USA
+For more information about Nuffield in the USA: